bnb-chain/greenfield-whitepaper/part3.md

    block that contains the challenge, data challenge information, and the challenge result.

-5. The validators keep collecting the data availability challenge votes.
+5. The data availability challenge votes are propagated through the p2p network.

-6. Once there are more than 2/3 validators that have reached an agreement, called "attestment".
-Each validator can aggregate the signatures, assemble data challenge attestation, and submit an attestation transaction.
+6. Once a validator collects an agreement from more than 2/3 validators, an "attestment" is concluded.
+The validator can aggregate the signatures, assemble data challenge attestation, and submit an attestation transaction.
 In order to solve the concern that validators may just follow the others' results and not perform the check themselves, a "commit-and-reveal" logic will be introduced.

-7. The data challenge attestation transaction will be executed and update the related states.
+7. The data challenge attestation transaction will be executed on-chain.
 The first validator who submits the attestation can get a submission reward, while the later submission will be rejected.
 The more votes the submitter aggregates, the more reward it can get.
 Besides the submission rewards, there are attestment